-The goal of this domain was to explore any areas of wide variation between DHBs and identify possible areas for local quality improvement.
+The goal of this domain was to explore any areas of wide variation between district health boards (DHBs) and identify possible areas for local quality improvement.

 Note: these indicators present data on the number of people having one or more events or claims.
 Reporting the number of events would give higher numbers as a person may have more than one serious fall in a year.